JetBrains/teamcity-documentation/topics/use-parameters-in-build-chains.md

 <img src="dk-params-in-chains.png" width="706" alt="Parameters in dependent builds"/>

-A configuration that uses this syntax can indirectly dependx on the source configuration (for example, if configuration A depends on configuration B and B depends on C, A can access C's parameters).
+You can use `dep...` parameters to access parameters from a configuration even if the current configration has only indirect dependencies.
+For example, in the A &rarr; B &rarr; C chain where C depends on B and B depends on A, configuration C can access A's parameters.

-For example, the following build configuration builds and pushes a Docker image.
+The following build configuration builds and pushes a Docker image.
 The name of this image is written to the `DockerImageName` parameter.

 ```Shell
 TAG=v1